Parthh08/pet_addoption/DEPLOYMENT_FIX.md

 ## Root Cause
 GitHub Pages is not properly configured to allow GitHub Actions to deploy to it.

-## SOLUTION: Follow These Steps Exactly
+## SOLUTION: Complete Fix for Persistent 403 Errors

 ### Step 1: Enable GitHub Pages (CRITICAL) 🔧
 1. **Go to your repository**: https://github.com/Parthh08/pet_addoption